marcusoftnet/marcusoftnet.github.io/_posts/2019-01-04-kanbanstats-ii-filter-the-process-chart-.md

 Hmmm ... this did not turn out how I hoped and thought.
 Got some very useful hints from [Joey Spooner](https://www.spoonstein.com/) about how we could make a query (using the QUERY-function, which is super powerful), and from that make a new export.
 Like a view of the view.

-While that works fine it becomes pretty messy to setup (way beyond the scope of this post, at least) and also means that i need to replicate the view filtering.
+While that works fine it becomes pretty messy to setup (way beyond the scope of this post, at least) and also means that I need to replicate the view filtering.
 One of the things that I like with views is that it's simple AND dynamic.
 I can make up new filters and it will update the chart automatically.

 Another tip from Joey was to make a picture out of the chart.
 This is very handy but static.
 I could totally see this being a viable solution with a script that basically just does that.